What is a Wedding Designer and do I need one? Answering some common misconceptions

 What does that have to do with weddings I hear you ask?
 Well, I am not one of those wedding designers who just wants to make sure you have pretty decor and cute signage (although I really do want to do that too!), I want to design an experience for you that reflects who you guys are as a couple and your relationship with your family and friends, and that goes beyond decor.
 The venue, the food, the music, the entertainment, the stationery, your communication with guests prior to the event, how you make them feel about coming, these all play into your wedding design.
 We have 6 senses and what people see, is only one sixth of the story.
 I want to design a wedding for you that goes beyond merely the visual and tells a complete story.

 How does this work?
 Well, the visuals are an easy place to start.
 I always ask clients to share their Pinterest boards with me first off, so I can get an idea of whether our styles mesh and a basic understanding of their vibe for the day.
 This is only part of the story though.
 I spend time getting to know my couples.. what’s your ideal date?
 Do you like to travel?
 What’s your favorite holiday?
-Are you a fine dining or fast food kind of couple?
+Are you a fine dining or food truck kind of couple?
 What are your dreams, your in jokes, the things that make you ‘you’.
-How would you friends and family describe you?
+How would your friends and family describe you?
 How do you describe them?
 What are you favorite fashion & interior brands?
 From here we can design a wedding that doesn’t just pull on inspiration you’ve seen on Pinterest but create something unique.
 Something that will inspire others, and above all something that doesn’t just look amazing, but something that feels, sounds, tastes and yes, even smells, amazing!
 Whether that’s a backyard bbq with bare feet and flowers in your hair, surrounded by mountains and wild flowers, or an urban industrial space with a kickass DJ and a cocktail bar…

 Once we have your style defined, I will be very intentional about picking vendors that work with your vibe and will help to deliver that overall experience.
 I pull together a full design brief and bridge the gap between you and your vendors, sharing fabric samples, arranging tastings and scheduling regular check ins with you throughout the process to ensure you’re beyond happy with the progress and how things are coming together.
 My goal is not only to create an amazing wedding day experience for you, and your guests, but to create an incredible planning experience too.